TOAST-DOCS/Gamebase/en/unreal-purchase.md

 ###  Purchase Flow

-You may execute item purchase in the following order: <br/>
+You may execute an item purchase in the following order: <br/>

 ![purchase flow](http://static.toastoven.net/prod_gamebase/DevelopersGuide/purchase_flow_001_2.6.2.png)